mesibo/conferencing/README.md

 ## Mesibo Conferencing Demos
 This repository contains the source code for the mesibo conferencing demos.
 There are two demos in two different folders.
+Refer to README.md file in each folder to learn about that demo.

 ### Basic Demo - basic-demo
 This is a basic demo.
 It is recommended that you first look at the basic demo to familiarize yourself with API before diving into live-demo.